Hawaii in smoothie form. My version of a tropical smoothie from my favorite coffee shop in Kauai. So tasty and refreshing.

 - Toasted shredded unsweetened coconut for garnish

 Pour the coconut milk and pineapple juice into the blender.
-Add one banana, the pineapple chunks and juice and 1 tsp of the ginger and 1 cup ice.
+Add one banana, the pineapple chunks and juice and 1 teaspoon of the ginger and 1 cup ice.
 Blend well.
 Taste add more banana or ginger if desired or more ice for a thicker smoothie.
 Divide between two glasses and top with the toasted coconut.
 Drink up!!

 I use frozen banana and frozen pineapple so the smoothie is thicker without having to add too much ice and water down the flavor.
-The ginger can be quite strong if you're not used to it so start with 1 tsp and add more if you are more adventurous!
+The ginger can be quite strong if you're not used to it so start with 1 teaspoon and add more if you are more adventurous!